The Division of Professional Regulation office in Dover is temporarily closed to the public.

-Home Inspector and Home Inspector Trainee licenses expire on August 31 of odd years (e.g., 2017, 2019).
+Home Inspector and Home Inspector Trainee licenses expire on August 31 of odd years (e.g., 2019, 2021).

-Several weeks before the permit expiration date, a renewal notice will be sent to the email address on the record.
-This notice will explain how to access the online renewal application.
-To complete the online renewal application, you must use a credit card to pay your renewal fee.
+A few months before the expiration date of your license, a renewal notice will be sent to the email address on the record.
+This notice will explain how to access your online renewal application in DELPROS, our online portal.
+To complete the online renewal application, you must log in to your account, answer questions, and use a credit/debit card to pay your renewal fee.

+For information about CE requirements, see Section 16.0 of the Board’s Rules and Regulations or click on the Continuing Education and Audit Information webpage.
 After the renewal, a percentage of licensees will be selected for audit of their CE.

-If you fail to reactivate your license before it expires, your license will terminate.
-To resume practicing in Delaware after the license has terminated, you must reapply for a new license.
-In addition to the other requirements, you must complete 40 hours of CE within the previous two years.
+If you fail to reactivate your license during the three-year period, your license will terminate.
+If you wish to resume practicing after your license has terminated, you must apply in DELPROS as a new applicant.

 For more information about inactive licenses, see Section 13.0 of the Board’s Rules and Regulations.